 Please note: It is not necessary to speak in class to get a “good” grade.
 For a student perspective, please ask any of the ULAs, all of whom have taken 183 and did well.
 That said, if in doubt, try to contribute.
 There are many opportunities to do so.

 Five reading responses.
 (The lowest will be dropped.)

-As per class vote, there will be a deadline — you are responsible for one reading response every two weeks.
-Reading responses should be two pages long, reacting to or otherwise making use of the course material (as explained in class).
+Reading responses should be approximately two pages long, reacting to or otherwise making use of the course material (as explained in class).
 Reading responses are submitted by emailing them to email@example.com.